grahamwjohnson/jasmine_hypothalamus/README.md

 # Jasmine cutsom accre_dwi_connectomes
 Code to run MRtrix3 with Singularity 3.4 (https://sylabs.io/guides/3.4/user-guide/) container on Vanderbilt's ACCRE.

+Make sure Singularity 3.4 is installed locally to build singularity and installed on ACCRE so that we can run singularity there.

 This will create the following outputs based on Desikan-Killiany + custom atlases atlas:
 SIFT2-weighted connectome
 FA connectome